 What about the factor of gravity?
 The pull toward the earth that makes rain fall?

 What about electromagnetic frequencies (EMFs) and cellular waves, all the electrical and magnetic action happening through both naturally occurring phenomena and through manmade technologies like cellular frequencies and radio waves?
+What about sound?